xormenter/Blender-Anno-.cfg-Import-Addon/README.md

 ![Blender 08_01_2022 23_31_12](https://user-images.githubusercontent.com/94999291/148662128-756104d4-bf6d-4ce1-8b38-347f6136be44.png)

 7. Finally, when exporting the MAIN_FILE object, select the FeedbackType SimpleAnnnoFeedbackEncoding.
 It will write a .xml file, convert it to .cf7 and convert that to .fc.

+# Asset Library
+## Setup
+To set up  the prop asset library, create a fresh .blend file.
+Click the `File->Import Anno Prop Asset` button.
+The addon will now load *all* prop assets located somewhere in your .rda folder into this file.
+This will take a long time (go for a walk, watch a movie, sleep).
+After that save this .blend file in a user-library directory.
+The default one is `C:\Users\<USERNAME>\Documents\Blender\Assets` (but you can add more in the blender preferences).
+Now every prop is marked as an asset and tagged with more or less useful tags.
+If you want, you can further categorize the props (I suggest to at least put everything into a "Props" category).
+Close this file.

+You might also want to have other objects in your asset browser.
+Unfortunately, the asset browser can only handle single objects, no hierarchies (at least for now).
+Therefore, only Models, Props, Lights, Particles, etc. but not Files are valid objects.
+If you want f.e. to use all the models you made somewhere in all your project files, just save all your .blend files in the same user-library directory and mark the models you want as assets.
+I'd suggest to add a duplicate of them that has no parent object as asset (to avoid confusion).
+So you can just extract all kinds of nice parts from the vanilla models, save them in your asset library and then use them whereever you want.

+## Usage
+Now you can use this library in other .blend files.
+For this, open the asset browser and select the user library you used.
+Drag and drop the assets into your scene. **Important: You'll need to set the parent (propcontainer) for each prop you add, otherwise your props won't know where they belong and won't be exported!**